Clogged Ducts

 What causes a clogged duct?

-• Infrequent nursing or pumping - Babies sometimes change their patterns when we do not expect it.
+Infrequent nursing or pumping - Babies sometimes change their patterns when we do not expect it.
 A common time this might happen is a spontaneous night when your baby decides to sleep longer than usual, and you sleep too because, let’s face it, extra sleep is rare and most welcome.
-Next, you wake up and feel overfull by the missed milk removals.
+Next, you wake up and feel overfull because of the missed milk removals.
 Whether nursing directly at the breast or pumping, milk can get clogged in the duct if the time between nursing or pumping is too long during the day or night.

-• Nighttime - It is biologically normal for babies to nurse overnight, and your breasts need to have milk removed to avoid getting overfull and maintain your supply.
+Nighttime - It is biologically normal for babies to nurse overnight, and your breasts need to have milk removed to avoid getting overfull and maintain your supply.
 Going too long during the night without nursing or pumping will create more pressure on the ducts, and milk can back up in the ducts, increasing the risk of waking up with a plugged duct.
 When babies stay in close contact with you, they will wake frequently to eat during the night.
 (2) When separation or barriers to close contact with you are introduced, including swaddles or sleeping in a separate room, your baby’s natural waking pattern can become delayed, and a skipped feed is more likely.
 (3)(4) This can leave you susceptible to plugged ducts and may reduce your milk supply.

-• Improper flange fit - Proper flange fit makes pumping comfortable as well as effective.
+Improper flange fit - Proper flange fit makes pumping comfortable as well as effective.
 When your flange is too small or too big, less milk is able to flow and be removed.
 Compression on the areola from a flange that isn’t the right fit can inhibit milk flow from the ducts and create a clog.

 How to get rid of a clogged duct